 Thank you.

-You are such a great American for all you do.
+You are such a great American.

 I wish it was more.

-And that's that's really my point.
+And that's really my point.

-Those emails showed conclusively, without without any doubt, that there was collusion between the media and the DNC.
+Those emails showed conclusively, without any doubt, that there was collusion between the media and the DNC.

 That's gigantic.

-And you know, it's kind of gone away from the news cycle.
+And, you know, it's kind of gone away from the news cycle.

-I know we can't trust the media, ABC, CBS, NBC, you can't, et cetera.
+I know we can't trust the media.

 By their own admission, we can't trust them.